yalesurgeryresearch/RadTextExtractor/README.md

 ## Overview

 The folder `Code` containts the python code for the following:
-- Preprocessing label-studio formatted labeled radiology report narratives
+- Preprocessing label-studio formatted labeled radiology report narratives.
-- Fine-tuning BERT-based models for aortic measurement extraction
+- Fine-tuning BERT-based models for aortic measurement extraction.
-- Instruction-tuning Llama models for aortic measurement extraction
+- Instruction-tuning Llama models for aortic measurement extraction.
-- Performing inference for both Llama and BERT-based models
+- Performing inference for both Llama and BERT-based models.
-- Evaluating performance of model's inference
+- Evaluating a model's performance based on the inference output.
+- Exploring optuna hyperparameter tuning results.

 The folder `Additional resource` includes JOSN parameter files to recreate our analysis.
 For BERT this includes: